edzordzinam44/alx-frontend-for-fun/accessibility/README.md

     The importance of Web Accessibility
     Tools to use for Web Accessibility
 ## Fun Facts:
-    I used 'vi editor' to completeí¸
+    I used 'vi editor' to completeğŸ˜
-# Happy coding í²»
+# Happy coding ğŸ’»